HEPATITIS ELIMINATION AND EPIDEMIOLOGY DATASET (HEED)

-Currently, clinical laboratories in NYS are required by state and local regulations to report positive HCV antibody test results and positive and negative HCV RNA test results to the New York State Department of Health (NYS DOH) through the Electronic Clinical Laboratory Reporting System (ECLRS).
+Currently, clinical laboratories with New York State (NYS) permits are required by state and local regulations to report positive HCV antibody test results and positive and negative HCV RNA test results to the New York State Department of Health (NYS DOH) through the Electronic Clinical Laboratory Reporting System (ECLRS).
 For NYS, newly identified HCV acute cases are investigated and data on chronic HCV cases is collected by local health departments.
 For NYC, in recent years the New York City Department of Health and Mental Hygiene (NYC DOHMH) has conducted enhanced surveillance on a sample of reported cases aged 18-34.
 In both jurisdictions, demographic information about HCV cases, including race/ethnicity information or selected risk factors, is collected during case investigations.
 Local health departments across NYS use the NYS Communicable Disease Electronic Surveillance System (CDESS) and NYC DOHMH uses MAVEN, a different electronic surveillance system, to collect and report case surveillance data.

 HEED is developed using laboratory data from ECLRS and case surveillance data from CDESS and MAVEN.
 HEED is updated annually using data from both the NYS DOH and NYC DOHMH to establish the total number of persons living with hepatitis C infection statewide.